tech4germany/rotationsplaner/rotationsplaner/README.md

 ```

 This will produce the following artifacts:
-* the `temp/deploy` folder with artifacts to be deployed to a CDN or Site Asset Library (set this in the `config/write-manifests.json`)
-* the `sharepoint/solution` folder with the .sppkg file to go to the App Catalog
+1. the `sharepoint/solution` folder with the .sppkg file to go to the App Catalog

+2. The `temp/deploy` folder contains the artifacts to be deployed to the Site Asset Library (or CDN).
+In theory, they can be included in the .sppkg, but this didn't work when we tried it.
+Instead, the set the target destination in  `config/write-manifests.json` and upload everything from `temp/deploy` to that destination (e.g. SharePoint SiteAssets).
+asd

-### Exporting the site
+### Exporting the site contents
-In PowerShell, run the following (credentials can be found in Trello):
+In PowerShell, run the following (credentials for our hosted SharePoint can be found in Trello):
 ```
 Connect-PnPOnline –Url https://rotationsportal.sp4.ovh.net -UseWebLogin Get-PnPProvisioningTemplate -Out rotationsportal2019-09-30.xml -Handlers All -PersistBrandingFiles -PersistPublishingFiles –IncludeNativePublishingFiles